Riya10031/contoso-creative-writer/Labs/Instructions/exercise1.md

    ![](../media/ex1newimg4.png)

 1. In the next prompt, it will ask to select location.
-Use the arrow keys and select **<inject key="region" enableCopy="false"/>** region from the list.
+Use the arrow keys and select **<inject key="region" enableCopy="false"/>** region from the list. **If you will select any other region, the deployment will fail due to less quota for OpenAI Model.**

 1. In the next prompt, select **rg-creative-#####** for resource group.